 Sales of antibiotics for group treatment varied from 5% to more than 90% of total antibiotic sales for animals in different European countries in 2016.
 In other words, there is a large potential for improvement in many countries.

 Barriers to rational use

-In many countries, the sale of antibiotics is an important part of the income for animal health workers and pharmacists, and therefore, there may be little incentives to discourage use.
+In many countries, selling antibiotics is an important part of the income for animal health workers and pharmacists, and therefore there are weak incentives to discourage use.
 Similarly, animal health workers may be reluctant to not give antibiotics if there is a risk that the farmers will be dissatisfied.
 Furthermore, when the pharmaceutical market is unregulated with no requirements for prescriptions, costs or unavailability of veterinary advice may push farmers to use antibiotics.